amoulton32/cs-calendar-ali/README.md

 is currently non-functional.

-Date & time data are gathered using date-fns, which provides lots of convenient tools for manipulating dates in javascript, and the documentation was thorough https://date-fns.org/
+Date & time data are gathered using date-fns, which provides lots of convenient tools for manipulating dates in javascript, and the documentation was thorough. https://date-fns.org/